 The European market potential for vases

-Despite the pandemic, Europe is an interesting market for your vases.
-More than half the imports of the product groups that include vases are directly sourced from developing countries.
-Demand is driven by consumers’ need to bring nature into their home, and by the continued popularity of flowers as a gift.
-Being at home more has also led consumers to buy flowers more often.
+Europe is an interesting market for your vases.
+Imports of the product groups that include vases have grown considerably in recent years, especially those coming directly from developing countries.
+Demand is driven by consumers’ need to bring nature into their home, as well as the continued popularity of flowers as a gift.
+The pandemic has also made consumers realise how flowers make their home more pleasant.
 Sustainability is another key trend, which you can tap into by using (renewable) natural or recycled materials for your vases.

 1. Product description

-A vase is an open container, generally used to hold cut flowers.
-In Home Decoration and Home Textiles (HDHT), vases are usually categorised as home accessories.
+In Home Decoration and Home Textiles (HDHT), there are several categories consisting of various product groups.
+Vases are usually categorised as home accessories.
+They are generally used to hold (cut or artificial) flowers, but can also be purely decorative.
 As such, they are grouped with items such as statuettes and figurines, wall decoration, candles and candle holders.

 This study uses the following codes to indicate trade in vases: